Sure, they can help you get college credit and make your transcript more impressive. But are AP tests hard?

 So what about the classes themselves?
 Is AP Chemistry hard?
 Is AP Psychology hard?
 How about Statistics or English?

 How hard an AP class itself will be for you is important to consider.
-While an B in an AP class is generally more impressive than an A in a regular course, if you take a bunch of AP classes but your GPA gets dragged down by them, that's not the best outcome either.
+In general, a B in an AP class is more impressive than an A in a regular course.
+However, if your GPA is getting dragged down by a bunch of AP classes, that's not the best outcome either.

 AP class difficulty also varies a lot from teacher to teacher.
 Some teachers won't assign a lot of work but will expect you to study on your own.
 Others will keep you busy with nightly assignments, practice tests, and projects.

 As an example, I took both World History and US History AP courses in high school.
 Both AP tests are considered difficult: you have to learn a ton of material and also be able to write quality free-response answers in a short amount of time.